Silhouette of a woman standing in front of a glowing scale

 • Body composition

 The first step in treating NAFLD and NASH is to lose weight.
-Research has shown that weight loss is one of the most effective ways to treat these conditions.
-Weight loss:2,3,6
+Research has shown that effective weight management is among the most effective ways to treat these conditions.
+Losing weight helps because it:2,3,6

 • Reduces fat in the liver